LaithAbujubbeh/css-html-js/README.md

-these are project made with js,html and css this repo contians 3 projects
+these are project made with js,html and css this repo contians several projects